Software-Improvement-Group/sigridci/docs/capabilities/system-maintainability.md

 1. The *Overview* tab brings the main metrics together.
 2. The *Component Dependencies* tab visualizes architectural layering and connections.
 3. The *Refactoring Candidates* tab groups and prioritizes code that does not meet 4 star quality.
 4. The *Delta quality* view shows the impact of new code changes on the system for the selected period.
-By default it is grouped per system.

 ## Overview
 The overview page is shown below.
 - The system’s (configured) architecture is visible in the top right.
 This is based on the system’s scope configuration (see [the page on scope configuration](../reference/analysis-scope-configuration.md)).